 Each year in the United States, more than 43,000 people are diagnosed with cancer of the pancreas.
 Most are over 65 years old.

 If you or a loved one has been diagnosed with pancreatic cancer, know that we are here for you.
 Our cancer care team of medical oncologists, radiation oncologists, and compassionate staff will support you and your family every step of the way.
 If you have questions about a pancreatic cancer diagnosis or would like a second opinion, reach out to the WVCI team.
-We are located in Corvallis, Eugene, Florence, and Lincoln City.
+Our oncologists are located in Albany, Corvallis, Eugene, Florence, Lincoln City, and Newport, Oregon.

 If you have symptoms that suggest cancer of the pancreas, your doctor will try to find out what’s causing the problems.
 You may have blood or other lab tests.